 If you are a biological father, is your consent necessary to have your child be given up for adoption?

-Stepparent adoption in Texas
+Stepparent Adoption in Texas

 As the family’s makeup has changed in recent years, stepparent adoptions are increasingly common.
-If you are the parent to a child and re-marries someone after divorcing your child’s other biological parent, your new spouse can adopt your child.
+If you are the parent of a child and remarry someone after divorcing your child’s other biological parent, your new spouse can adopt your child.
 You will either need the child’s other biological parent to be declared unfit and have their parental rights terminated, or the other parent must consent to the adoption.
 Either of these things occurring is unlikely, at least from my experiences.

 If you are a child’s stepparent and can adopt your stepchild, they are no longer your stepchild but your legal child.
 If you and the child’s biological parent divorce, the adoption is valid and unaffected by the divorce.
 You would go through the custody, possession, and visitation process of divorce just as any other parent would.